Logo Futurismo

 Rui Rodrigues | Beautiful photo by our Operations Manager and also skipper of a dolphin jumping with Sao Miguel’s Island behind.

-We operate all throughout the year, so if you prefer to avoid the busiest times and if you are not a fan of the warm summer weather, then you can always visit during the winter months.
+We operate throughout the year, so if you prefer to avoid the busiest times and dislike the warm summer weather, you can always visit during the winter months.

-As a starting point, you need to know that e have 4 resident species in the Azores and hence can be sighted all throughout the year:
+As a starting point, you need to know that we have four resident species in the Azores and hence can be sighted throughout the year:

 • Common dolphin